webgio/Rotativa/README.md

 Please check the new repo here:
 [Rotativa.AspNetCore](https://github.com/webgio/Rotativa.AspNetCore)

-## Rotativa HQ
+## rotativa.io

-[RotativaHQ.com](http://rotativahq.com) is an API (SaaS) version of Rotativa, hosted on Azure.
+[rotativa.io](https://rotativa.io) is an API (SaaS) version of Rotativa, hosted on Azure.
 Works with just a HTTP call, no need to host the process on your server.
 You can register for free.